Northampton School for Boys: Establishment

+Grant maintained

 In 1992, the school became Grant Maintained, later becoming a Foundation school.
-Under the leadership of Sir Bruce Liddington, followed by Sir Michael Griffiths, it prospered as a prominent and over-subscribed school.
+It was led for several years by Bruce Liddington, who brought the school out of a period of poor performance.
+It prospered as a prominent and over-subscribed school.
 From 1994, the school's GCSE results improved year upon year, and became the only school nationally to achieve an 11-year period of continual improvement.
-Michael Griffiths, headmaster, was knighted in the 2014 New Years Honours list for services to Education.
-Since 2014 Richard Bernard (Ex-OFSTED inspector) has taken over the role of headmaster once Sir Michael Griffiths had retired.
+Liddington's success in leading the school through a turnaround earned him a knighthood and made him sought after in education strategy.
+Liddington would later be disgraced and resign from a chain of academy schools when he oversaw a culture of extravagant expense claims, irregularities, and trips to prestige venues funded by public money, which the Times Educational Supplement compared to corruption in US education.
+He was followed as headmaster by Michael Griffiths.
+Since 2014 Richard Bernard (Ex-OFSTED inspector) has taken over the role of headmaster.

 During the 1990s, the school allowed the admission of girls into the Sixth Form.
-Currently up to a quarter of the Sixth Form can be girls.
+In 2007, up to a quarter of the Sixth Form could be girls, however it is now fully mixed with girls slightly outnumbering boys in the Sixth Form.

+New buildings

 In the summer of 1999 the school completed a new complex, Cripps Hall, named in honour of Sir Humphrey Cripps, philanthropist and Cambridge-educated former pupil of the school.
 It includes a theatre used for school productions and concerts as well as public performances.
 The building is home to the School's Expressive Arts and Modern Foreign Languages departments, as well as the theatre, drama workshop and Lounge.

 During 2004, Northampton switched back to the two-tier system, once again making Northampton School for Boys a secondary school; consequently, the school had to admit pupils from the age of eleven.
 To cope with the increased numbers, the school for two years occupied a second campus ("Northampton School for Boys West") at the former Cliftonville Middle School—separated from the main site by St Andrew's Hospital—for the new year sevens and eights.
 With the completion of the RIBA award-winning new building, all pupils were located back on the main site.

+Academy status

 In 2010, Northampton School for Boys became an academy.

-Achievements
+Overview

+Academic and personal attainment

 The school has achieved recognition for its success, particularly in the areas of sport and music.
 Six music groups from the school achieved places in the 2009 finals of the National Festival of Music for Youth.
 Out of these, the Jazz Big Band won the tournament, and two other groups finished as runners-up in their categories.
-In November 2007 the Schools 'Jazz Vocal Group' was invited to perform at the prestigious Music for Youth Proms at the Royal Albert Hall.
-In December 2005 NSB was named Daily Telegraph 'State School of the Year' for its achievements in sport.
+In November 2007 the Schools 'Jazz Vocal Group' was invited to perform at the Music for Youth Proms at the Royal Albert Hall.
+In December 2005 NSB was named The Daily Telegraph State School of the Year for its achievements in sport.